Distilling Virtual Examples for Long-tailed Recognition: Related Work

 In short, existing methods either lack a mechanism that let head and tail categories interact with each other, or are too complex to generalize and utilize well.
 The proposed DiVE method, on the contrary, is a simple pipeline that utilizes knowledge distillation to distill from virtual examples.
 Within this process, examples from different categories naturally interact with each other (i.e., head helps tail).

 \textbf{Knowledge distillation:} Knowledge distillation (KD) is a technique to transfer knowledge across different models~\cite{hinton2015distilling}, which is most popular in model compression.
 Since its inception in~\cite{hinton2015distilling}, knowledge distillation has attracted lots of attention~\cite{yang2020rethinking, yim2017gift}.
+Recently,~\cite{xiang2020LFME, mullapudi2021background} invited KD to long-tailed problems.
+However, in DiVE, the key difference is that we have a different starting point by making the teacher's virtual example distribution to be flat.

-Some works try to explain the mechanism behind knowledge distillation.
-Specifically, \cite{yuan2020revisitingkd} treated knowledge distillation as a learnable label smoother, while we provide another interpretation.
-We argue that knowledge distillation shares knowledge among different classes through virtual examples, which is very similar to DLDL~\cite{gao2017DLDL}.
+Some works try to explain the mechanism behind KD.
+Specifically, \cite{yuan2020revisitingkd} treated KD as a learnable label smoother, while we provide another interpretation.
+We argue that knowledge distillation shares knowledge among different classes through virtual examples, which is very similar to deep label distribution learning (DLDL)~\cite{gao2017DLDL}.